jiayihu/sinergia/README.md

 ### Abort execution

 Since `sinergia` is just a generator, you can use the returned object to abort the execution using [.return()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator/return) method of generators.

+The method will return `{ value: any }` with the value of the result computed on the latest item before aborting.

 ```javascript
 import co from 'co';